cheuerde/plotcli/README.md

 ## License

-`plotcli` is released under the MIT License.
+`plotcli` is released under the LGPL-3 License.